Rydra/melange/docs/tutorial/getting-started.md

 * Implement microservices which consume messages from a queue to do their job (e.g. an staticstics microservice that reacts to a `OrderCreated` event and increments a counter to track how many orders your system has).

-Also we have not covered the case of topics.
-Refer to [Advanced Topics](advanced-topics.md) for further details.
+We have not covered the case of topics.
+Refer to [Publishers](components/publishers.md) for further details.

+In addition, Melange is bundled with a consumer that works with a python application.
+But the consumer can be implemented in any language and any technology that can read messages from your queue (AWS Lambda, Azure functions, a NodeJS app...)